-A Power of Attorney document appoints an individual, individuals or an institution to handle specified financial matters on behalf of the person delegating the power.
+A Power of Attorney document appoints an individual, individuals, or an institution to handle specified financial matters on behalf of the person delegating the power.
 It is effective only for the assets titled in the name of the grantor individually.
-An agent under a Power of Attorney (called an attorney-in-fact) cannot manage the assets titled in titled in the name of a Trust (unless they are also named as Trustee of the grantor’s Trust).
+An agent under a Power of Attorney (called an attorney-in-fact) cannot manage the assets titled in the name of a Trust (unless they are also named as Trustee of the grantor’s Trust).
 If it contains a provision that allows it to remain in effect upon the incapacity of the grantor, it is referred to as a Durable Power of Attorney.

-An Advance Health Care Directive allows you to provide a written instruction for your physician, family, and friends so that they know your health care preferences, including the types of special treatment you want or don't want at the end of life, organ donation, and your wishes regarding your funeral, burial and/or cremation.
+An Advance Health Care Directive allows you to provide written instruction for your physician, family, and friends so that they know your health care preferences, including the types of special treatment you want or don't want at the end of life, organ donation, and your wishes regarding your funeral, burial and/or cremation.

 Conservatorships are court-supervised proceedings that help protect individuals who are unable to protect themselves due to incapacity and/or susceptibility to undue influence.
 The court documents and procedures required to establish and maintain a conservatorship can be overwhelming.
-It’s a time consuming and expensive process in the best of circumstances.
+It’s a time-consuming and expensive process in the best of circumstances.
 It cannot always be avoided with a complete estate plan, but an estate plan with comprehensive Advanced Healthcare Directive; Durable Power of Attorney; and/or a Living Trust can allow family members or trusted advisors to step into the role of attorney-in-fact and/or successor trustee to manage the finances in lieu of a Conservatorship of the Estate and the agent under a healthcare directive can assist in making medical decisions in lieu of a Conservator of the Person.

-Physical Abuse - Unexplained old or new cuts, bruises, abrasions, burn marks, restraint marks, broken bones, fractures or dislocations.
-Signs of over-medicating, such as decreased mobility, blank stares, drowsiness and excessive sleeping.
+Physical Abuse – Unexplained old or new cuts, bruises, abrasions, burn marks, restraint marks, broken bones, fractures, or dislocations.
+Signs of over-medicating, such as decreased mobility, blank stares, drowsiness, and excessive sleeping.

-Emotional Abuse - Unexplained change in sleeping or eating habits; confusion or disorientation.
+Emotional Abuse – Unexplained change in sleeping or eating habits; confusion or disorientation.
 Changes in behavior, such as anxiety; sadness; depression; agitation; fear of talking openly; or being untruthful when questioned about circumstances.
-Caregiver(s) will not allow you to speak to alone or at all; or elder fears being left alone with certain people.
+Caregiver(s) will not allow you to speak alone or at all, or elder fears being left alone with certain people.
 Changes to a long-standing estate plan.